Sahrawis: Religion

 Religiously, the Sahrawis are Sunni Muslims of the Maliki rite or school.
 Historically, religious practice has been pragmatically adapted to nomad life and local tradition.
 Also, since the late medieval period, various Sufi Turuq (brotherhoods or orders), have played an important role in popular religious practice; the most important among these are the Qadiriyya and Tijaniyya.
-Further, among the Hassaniya tribes, certain lineages reputed to be descended from the Prophet Mohammed, the chorfa, have played an important role in intertribal religious society.
+Further, among the Hassaniya tribes, certain lineages reputed to be descended from Mohammad, the chorfa, have played an important role in intertribal religious society.